History of rail transportation in the United States

-The system was largely built by 1910, but then trucks arrived to eat away the freight traffic, and automobiles (and later airplanes) to devour the passenger traffic.
-After 1940, the use of diesel electric locomotives made for much more efficient operations that needed fewer workers on the road and in repair shops.
+The system was largely built by 1910.
+However, federal and state policies to subsidize, fund, and prioritize new competitors against railroads resulted in decline.
+The large system of highways built and owned by public authorities, operating at a loss and rather than a profit, allowed trucks to eat away freight traffic.
+Automobiles (and later airplanes, which were also subsided via airports, air traffic control, etc.) devoured the passenger traffic.
+After 1940, the replacement of steam with diesel electric locomotives made for much more efficient operations that needed fewer workers on the road and in repair shops.

 A series of bankruptcies and consolidations left the rail system in the hands of a few large operations by the 1980s.
-Almost all long-distance passenger traffic was shifted to Amtrak in 1971, a government-owned operation.
+Almost all long-distance passenger traffic shifted to Amtrak in 1971, a government-owned operation.
 Commuter rail service is provided near a few major cities, including New York City, Chicago, Boston, Philadelphia, Baltimore, and Washington, D.C.
 Computerization and improved equipment steadily reduced employment, which peaked at 2.1 million in 1920, falling to 1.2 million in 1950 and 215,000 in 2010.
 Route mileage peaked at 254251 mi in 1916 and fell to 139,679 mi in 2011.

-Freight railroads continue to play an important role in the United States' economy, especially for moving imports and exports using containers, and for shipments of coal and, since 2010, of oil.
-According to the British news magazine The Economist, "They are universally recognized in the industry as the best in the world."
+Freight railroads continue to play an important role in the United States' economy, especially for moving imports and exports using containers, and for bulk shipments of coal and, since 2010, of oil.
 Productivity rose 172% between 1981 and 2000, while rates rose 55% (after accounting for inflation).
-Rail's share of the American freight market rose to 43%, the highest for any rich country.
+Rail's share of the American freight market rose to 43%, the highest for any rich country, primarily due to external factors such as geography and higher use of goods like coal.
+In recent years, railroads have gradually been losing intermodal traffic to trucking.